ilopezmoreno/Female-Labor-Participation/README.md

 To replicate my results just follow these steps:

-Save all the do-files included in this repository using the exact name in the same folder on your computer.
+Save all the do-files included in this repository using the exact name for each file, and save them all together in the same folder on your computer.

-Save the databases in the same folder that where saved the do files on your computer.
+Save the databases in the same folder where you saved the do files on your computer.

 Change the directory "$root" in the master do file.